mkessel007/genesis-toolbar-extras/readme.txt

 3. Look at your toolbar / admin bar for "Genesis" and enjoy using the new links there :)
 4. Go and manage your framework, child theme and/or extensions settings :)

-**Please note, this plugin requires WordPress 3.3 or higher in order to work!**
+**Please note, this plugin requires WordPress 3.3 or higher in order to work!
+And yes, it is fully compatible with WordPress 3.4!**

 **Also note:** This plugin has NO settings page because I believe it's just not neccessarry.
 All customizing could be done via filters, constants and regular WordPress user roles & capabilities.
 As the plugin is indended for a shop manager/ admin/ webmaster use that's the way to go.
 This way we can save the overhaul of an options panel/settings page, additional database requests, uninstall routines and such.
 End result: a lightweight system that just works and saves clicks & time :-).